rebaz94/macro_kit/README.md

 ## 🔧 Running Macros Separately

 You can create a dedicated macro runner file to keep your macro setup separate from your app's main entry point.

-This is currently the recommended approach until we add full support for running macros on physical Android/iOS devices.
+For mobile apps, it’s recommended to use a separate macro-runner file to isolate your macro setup from the main entry point.
+This remains the preferred workflow until macros are fully supported on physical Android and iOS devices

 ### Create a macro runner